MarcoGorelli/polars-plugins-tutorial/docs/prerequisites.md

 # 0. Prerequisites

+## Knowledge

+> "But you know what I like more than materialistic things?
+Knowledge."
+Tai Lopez

+How much Rust do you need to know to write your own Polars plugin?
+Less than you think.

+If you pick up [The Rust Programming Language](https://doc.rust-lang.org/book/) and can make it through the first 9 chapters, then I postulate that you'll have enough knowledge at least 99% of inefficient `map_elements` calls.
+If you want to make a plugin which is generic enough that you can share it with others, then you may need chapter 10 as well.

+You'll also need basic Python knowledge: classes, decorators, and functions.

+Alternatively, you could just clone this repo and then hack away at the examples trial-and-error style until you get what you're looking for - the compiler will probably help you more than you're expecting.

+## Software

 First, you should probably make new directory for this project.
 Either clone https://github.com/MarcoGorelli/polars-plugins-tutorial,
 or make a new directory.